-A study conducted on 51 healthy infants aged between two and 12 weeks to prove the efficacy of simethicone in infant colic treatment found that 78% of the infants showed improved or resolved symptoms after one day of treatment using simethicone.
+A study conducted on 51 healthy infants aged between two and 12 weeks to prove the efficacy of simethicone in infant colic relief treatment found that 78% of them showed improvement, and the symptoms resolved after one day of treatment using simethicone.
 In 85%, the same results were obtained after seven days (8).

 What Are The Side Effects Of Gas Drops?